Kyleh2420/ESE224-MidtermProject/README.md

 * William
   * changed how scoreboard works.
 Linked it to the player's save file.
   * Also changed how file creation works - user no longer needs to add .txt when creating a new file.
+* Kyle
+  * Finished level creation (floor.h and floor.cpp), integrated random enemy encounters/events.
+    * gameFloor::gameFloor(level) constructor.
+The probability stats are taken from the private variabe floorSettings in floor.h.
+Probability is used to generate a vector, and then the vector is randomized.
+  * Next steps: Implement the takeStep function and track where the user is in the floor.
+Advance floor when reaching 25 steps.